jtmkrueger/lilBox/README.md

   noText: 'No', // confirm box no text
   opacity: 1.0, // opacity of the lightbox
   transitionSpeed: '500ms', // speed of opening/closing boxes
-  attachTo: 'body', // what element lilBox attaches to when instantiated }
+  attachTo: 'body', // what element lilBox attaches to when instantiated.
+This can be a selector and/or an id or class }
 ```